 That defendant must meet with his probation officer regularly and abide by all conditions of probation.
 Fulfillment of all obligations of probation must be met prior to completion of the program.

-That the Drug Treatment Court Program is very extensive and requires tremendous effort on behalf of the defendant.
+That the Recovery Court Program is very extensive and requires tremendous effort on behalf of the defendant.
 The Program requires a minimum of twelve months to complete, but may last up to three years depending on each defendant’s own progress.
 It is divided into four separate phases: